Blog Archive

 2017-01-31

-Religion Vs Science by Rev. J.T.
+Religion Vs Science - Rev. J.T.
 Smith

 That title seems to imply that science and religion (any religion, I am not singling out any specific religion here) are at odds with each other.
 And it seems that the majority of people (well, most Americans at least) share that sentiment: that science and religion are at odds with each other.
 The reality, though, is that they're not.
 I'm writing this as an ordained minister and a scientist.
 Even Einstein said: “I want to know God's thoughts - the rest are mere details.”